miklevin/Pipulate.com/software.md

     I made a call for site levinux.com on date 2022-11-27.
     I made a call for site pipulate.com on date 2022-11-27.

 Did I mention million-dollar ideas?
-You're welcome.
+This is one.

 #### Python Dict Keys Like Database Primary Keys Ensure Uniqueness